Mondrethos/gatekeeperwiki/content/Gatekeepers/TechHunter.md

 #### Passive: Hunter's Luck
 ![[Hunter's Luck.png|wtiny]]

-- **Effect**: Killing an enemy has a 3% of dropping a random Modifier.
+- **Effect**: Tech Hunter can locate artifact caches.

 #### Shotgun
 ![[Shotgun.png|wtiny]]
 - **Base**: Fires a shotgun shell at medium range.
-Each projectile deals 75% damage.
+Each projectile deals 85% damage.
 - **Upgrade 1**: Each projectile causes bleeding.
+Chance 15%
 - **Upgrade 2**: Projectile quantity +2.
 - **Upgrade 3**: Projectiles pierce enemies.

 #### Vacuum
 ![[Vacuum.png|wtiny]]
-- **Base**: Throws a grenade that pulls enemies in and deals 450% damage within a radius of 16 units.
+- **Base**: Throws a grenade that pulls enemies in and deals 500% damage within a radius of 16 units.
-- **Upgrade 1**: Grenade explosion leaves a fire puddle.
+- **Upgrade 1**: The explosion leaves a fire puddle.
 - **Upgrade 2**: +50% to damage for each enemy in range.
+Radius 10
-- **Upgrade 3**: When you kill an enemy with a grenade, another one will fly out of them.
+- **Upgrade 3**: An enemy killed by the grenade releases another one.

 #### Trace
 ![[Trace.png|wtiny]]
 - **Base**: Leaves a trail to which returns when reused.
 Pushes enemies at the point of return.
 - **Upgrade 1**: After activating the Trace, attack speed is +100% for 5 seconds.
 - **Upgrade 2**: Creates a bomb when Return is activated.
-150% damage within a radius of 6 units.
+700% damage within a radius of 6 units.
 - **Upgrade 3**: A shield that protects from one hit for 10 seconds after activating Trace.

 #### Onslaught